Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Lombard Street

-While this street is not the curviest nor the highest street in San Francisco, it is very famous for its eight hairpin turns.
+While this street is neither the curviest nor the highest in San Francisco, it is well known for its eight hairpin turns.
 In the 1920s, the hill was too steep for modern vehicles to climb.
 The hairpin turns allowed a gradual descent.
-If you are attempting this walking tour of San Francisco with a baby, this will truly test your strength!
+If you are attempting this San Francisco walking tour with a baby, it will truly test your strength!
 Whether you use a stroller or a baby carrier, it takes endurance to get your tiny human to the top!

 If you are driving in the area, beware of pedestrians loitering in traffic!
 They stand in the crosswalk to photograph the turns and do not move when a large vehicle approaches.